Mori fibre spaces for $3$-folds over imperfect fields: Goodness

 In the next result, we show that $K_X+B$ is good, which is to say that the divisor $D$ on the image of its nef reduction map is big.
 This will allow us to apply Keel's theorem to it in the next section.
 We roughly follow the outline of \cite[Proposition 6.6]{birkar_existence_2017}.

-\begin{theorem} Let $(X,B)$ be a $\mathbb{Q}$-factorial klt pair of dimension $3$ over an uncountable $F$-finite field $K=H^0(X,\sO_X)$.
+\begin{theorem} Let $(X,B)$ be a $\mathbb{Q}$-factorial klt pair of dimension $3$ over an uncountable field $K=H^0(X,\sO_X)$.
+Assume either that $K$ is $F$-finite or that \autoref{thm:lmm_dw} holds in the non-$F$-finite case.
 Suppose that $B$ is a big $\mathbb{Q}$-divisor and $K_X+B$ is nef.
 Then there exists a separable extension $L/K$, a projective birational contraction $\phi:W\to X_L$ and projective contraction $h:W\to Z$ with $W$ and $Z$ normal, such that \begin{enumerate} \item $\dim(Z)=n(K_X+B)$ \item There is a big and nef divisor $D$ on $Z$ such that \end{enumerate} Hence \end{theorem}

 \begin{proof} First note that whenever we take a nef reduction map, we must additionally perform a separable field extension.
-All of the hypothesis are preserved by this process except for the $\mathbb{Q}$-factoriality.
+All of the hypotheses are preserved by this process except for the $\mathbb{Q}$-factoriality.
 This can be recovered by performing a small $\mathbb{Q}$-factorial modification, which is again harmless, so we will do this without comment where necessary.

-If $n(K_X+B)$ is big, the theorem follows from \autoref{prop:max_nef_dim}.
+If $K_X+B$ is big, the theorem follows from \autoref{prop:max_nef_dim}.
 Similarly if $n(K_X+B)=0$ then we already saw that $K_X+B\sim_{\mathbb{Q}}0$ in \autoref{prop:pullback_from_nef_red}.
 Now if $n(K_X+B)=1$, then the nef reduction map is a proper morphism since it is a rational map from a normal variety to regular curve which is regular over the generic point.
 Therefore $D$ is a numerically non-trivial nef divisor on a curve so is ample and we are done.
 Therefore we may assume from now on that $n(K_X+B)=2$, and for contradiction we assume that $\kappa(K_X+B)\leq 1$.

-Suppose there exists a sequence of flips for a klt pair on $X$ which is $(K_X+B)$-trivial and lead to a $(K_X+B)$-trivial divisorial contraction.
-Let $X'$ be the result of performing the divisorial contraction. \autoref{prop:same_nef_red_map} ensures that neither the flips nor the divisorial contraction can be horizontal over $Z$, and so the composition $X'\dashrightarrow X\to Z$ is still the nef reduction map for $K_{X'}+B_{X'}$.
-In this situation we replace $X$ with the outcome $X'$ and restart.
-Since each replacement reduces the Picard rank, this process eventually stops, so we may assume that every $(K_X+B)$-trivial MMP consists only of flips.

-After replacing $(X,B)$ by its base change by a separable field extension and performing a small $\mathbb{Q}$-factorial modification, we may assume that the nef reduction map is $f:X\dashrightarrow Z$.
-Recall that this is regular and proper over the generic point of $Z$, and that we have morphisms
+After replacing $(X,B)$ by its base change by a separable field extension and performing a small $\mathbb{Q}$-factorial modification, we may assume that the nef reduction map is $f:X\dashrightarrow Z$ where $\dim(Z)=2$.
+Recall that this is regular and proper over the generic point of $Z$, and by \autoref{prop:pullback_from_nef_red} we have morphisms

 where and we assume for contradiction that $D$ is not big.